101 (album and film): The final show

 One of the highlights of the show was the crowd waving in unison with Gahan during their performance of "Never Let Me Down Again", which the band thought looked like a field of wheat waving in the wind.
 This final show of the tour was the last time the band played their 1984 hit "People Are People" live.
 Although the song was popular and a catalyst for the band's success in the years leading up to the show, the band felt that the song was too commercial and their dislike for the song had grown to the point where they didn't want to perform it in concert anymore.

 Gahan said that near the end of the show, he started getting so emotional that he had trouble singing.
 After the show, Gahan visibly broke down backstage.
 He later said "I had a strange feeling at that concert, I remember at the end of it, I felt like it was all over.
 There was nowhere to go now. ...
 What were we going to do now?
 It was almost like we had reached our destination."
 In 2006, nearly 20 years after the concert, Gahan said that, despite all the band's success in the years since, "There hasn't really been another concert like it, for us."

+A review in the Los Angeles Daily News was mostly positive, saying "it was the music that was most enticing.
+Though the band's somber disco at times seemed downright narcotic, their elegant Germanic-Mediterranean melodies were more often seductive."